 To improve the quality and overall look of the dress you can perform a polygon smooth.
 Polygon smoothing will increase the number of polygons in your nCloth mesh to give it a smoother overall appearance.

 To smooth the dress

 - 1 Select the dress and in the Polygons menu set select Mesh > Smooth.

-- 2 Return to the nDynamics menu set.
+- 2 Return to the nCloth menu set.

 - 3 Select nCache > Create New Cache.

-Maya automatically plays back the nCloth simulation and saves it to disk.

-- 4 Playback the scene.